Fast Flow Reconstruction via Robust Invertible nxn Convolution: Introduction

-Flow-based model was first introduced in \cite{nice} and later extended in RealNVP \cite{real_nvp}.
-These methods introduced an affine coupling layer that is invertible and tractabe based on Jacobian determinant.
+The flow-based model was first introduced in \cite{nice} and later extended in RealNVP \cite{real_nvp}.
+These methods introduced an affine coupling layer that is invertible and tractable based on Jacobian determinant.
 As the design of the coupling layers, at each stage, only a subset of data is transformed while the rest is required to be fixed.
-Therefore, they may be limited at flexibility.
+Therefore, they may be limited in flexibility.
 To overcome this limitation, coupling layers are alternated with less complex transformations that manipulate on all dimensions of the data.
 In RealNVP\cite{real_nvp}, the authors use a fixed channel permutation using fixed checkerboard and channel-wise masks.
-Kingma et. al. \cite{glow} simplifies the architecture by replacing the reverse permutation operation on the channel ordering with invertible $1 \times 1$ convolutions.
+Kingma et~al. \cite{glow} simplifies the architecture by replacing the reverse permutation operation on the channel ordering with invertible $1 \times 1$ convolutions.

 However, the $1 \times 1$ convolutions are not flexible enough in these scenarios.
-It is extremely hard to compute the inverse form of the standard $n \times n $ convolutions, and this step usually produces highly computational costs.
+It is extremely hard to compute the inverse form of the standard $n \times n $ convolutions, and this step usually produces high computational costs.
+There are prior approaches that design the invertible $n \times n$ convolutions by using emerging convolution \cite{dxd_invertible_conv}, periodic convolutions \cite{dxd_invertible_conv}, autoregressive flow \cite{mask_autoregessive} or stochastic approximation \cite{i-resnet, inv_self_attention, residual_flows}.
 In this paper, we propose an approach to generalize an invertible $1 \times 1$ convolution to a more general form of $n \times n$ convolution.
 Firstly, we reformulate the standard convolution layer by shifting the inputs instead of the kernels.
-Then we propose an invertible shift function that is a tractable form of Jacobian determinant.
-Through the experiments on CIFAR-10\cite{cifar}, ImageNet \cite{imagenet_cvpr09} and Celeb-HQ \cite{celeb_dataset} datasets, we prove that our proposals are significantly and efficiency in high-dimensional data.
-Fig. \ref{fig:syn_results} illustrates the advantages of our approach with high-resolution synthesized images.
+Then, we propose an invertible shift function that is a tractable form of Jacobian determinant.
+Through the experiments on CIFAR-10~\cite{cifar}, ImageNet \cite{imagenet_cvpr09} and Celeb-HQ \cite{celeb_dataset} datasets, we prove that our proposals are significant and efficient for high-dimensional data.
+Figure \ref{fig:syn_results} illustrates the advantages of our approach with high-resolution synthesized images.